-- copy our first program (above) - at the end of the setup procedure, add the command reset-ticks (which will call setup-plots to plot the initial point). - at the end of the go procedure, add the command tick (which will call update-plots to plot a new point).
+- copy our first program (above) - at the end of the setup procedure, add the command reset-ticks (which will call setup-plots and update-plots) - at the end of the go procedure, add the command tick (which will call update-plots to plot a new point).

-In the Command Center, run your \mathtt{setup} procedure, and then run your \mathtt{go} procedure 100 times.
+In the Command Center, run your setup procedure, and then run your go procedure 100 times.